 We may disclose the personal information we collect about individuals that apply for employment at the FSC to ASIC or other government bodies.

 We may also from time to time, disseminate statistical information about our members to third parties, but this cannot be traced back to individuals.
 Except where we are legally required to do so, or for the reasons set out above, we will not disclose personal information concerning you to parties outside the FSC, other than for a purpose that has been made known to you and to which you have given your consent.
 Your name and other details that are held by the FSC may be passed on to protective services or law enforcement agencies for security purposes at FSC events.

-When you purchase goods or services from the FSC, any credit card information you give us to purchase the goods or services is used to process the payment.
+When you purchase goods or services from the FSC, any credit card information you give us to purchase the goods or services is used to process the payment only and is not retained.
 The original request/application/enrolment form is stored securely in the FSC’s office for audit/taxation requirements and to assist members and individuals who request duplicate information for their own records.
-These documents are then destroyed.
 Our database only records that you attended an activity or purchased a service and how much you paid for it.
 We do not store your credit card details on our database.